obspy/obspy/trunk/obspy.core/obspy/core/README.txt

 Copyright
 ---------
 GNU Lesser General Public License, Version 3 (LGPLv3)

-    Copyright (c) 2009-2010 by:
+Copyright (c) 2009-2011 by:
     * Moritz Beyreuther
     * Lion Krischer
     * Robert Barsch
     * Tobias Megies

 Overview
 --------
-    obspy.core - Core classes of ObsPy: Python for Seismological Observatories
+ObsPy - a Python framework for seismological observatories.

-    This class contains common methods and classes for ObsPy.
-It includes UTCDateTime, Stats, Stream and Trace classes and methods for reading seismograms.
+The obspy.core package contains common methods and classes for ObsPy required by all other ObsPy packages.
+It includes the UTCDateTime, Stats, Stream and Trace classes and methods for reading and writing seismograms.

+ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
+It provides parsers for common file formats and seismological signal processing routines which allow the manipulation of seismological time series (see  Beyreuther et. al. 2010).
+The goal of the ObsPy project is to facilitate rapid application development for seismology.

 For more information visit http://www.obspy.org.

 Dependencies
 ------------
+* distribute
 * numpy